-water QUALITY DATA TABLE The table below lists all of the drinking water contaminants that we detected that are applicable for the calendar year of this report.
+WATER QUALITY DATA TABLE The table below lists all of the drinking water contaminants which we detected which are applicable for the calendar year of this report.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.